Howdy, Future Veterinarians!

 The Application Process

-All applicants must apply online through the Texas Medical and Dental Schools Application Service (TMDSAS) and submit the supplemental application through the VMBS website.
-Review the application deadlines for due dates.
+All applicants must apply online through the Texas Medical & Dental Schools Application Service (TMDSAS).

-1. Submit TMDSAS application and applicant evaluation forms via tmdsas.com.
+- Submit TMDSAS application, fee, and applicant evaluation forms by the deadline via tmdsas.com.

-2. Submit supplemental application and fee via apps.cvm.tamu.edu/MyCVM/Admissions.
+- Submit supplemental application and fee by the deadline via apps.cvm.tamu.edu/MyCVM/Admissions.

-4. Submit official transcripts, when requested by TMDSAS.
+- Submit official Fall transcripts when requested by TMDSAS.

 Multiple Mini Interviews (MMIs)